mxro/maxrohde-web/content/posts/2010/2010-07-18-paper-innovation-spirals-in-cross-cultural-collaboration-a-case-of-software-localization-in-africa/index.md

 ---
+blog: maxrohde.com
+categories:
+- contemplations
+date: "2010-07-18"
 title: 'Paper: Innovation Spirals in Cross-Cultural Collaboration: A Case of Software Localization in Africa'
-date: '2010-07-18'
-categories:
-  - 'contemplations'
 ---

 See on [citeulike](http://www.citeulike.org/user/mxro/article/7427308)